sub1inear/Hedgehog/docs/main.md

 ## Borrow Checker
 Hedgehog has a simplified borrow checker.
-There are no explicit lifetimes.
+There are no generic lifetime parameters.
-Hedgehog will infer function lifetimes, but `class` lifetimes require `unsafe`.
+Hedgehog will infer function lifetimes, but non-`static` `class` lifetimes require `unsafe`

 Types:
 - `unique<T>` (`Box<T>` in Rust)